Cathedral Hill in Erfurt

 What’s the best time to visit?

-Spring and early autumn are considered ideal times to visit due to pleasant weather and fewer tourists.
+Spring and early autumn are ideal for pleasant weather and fewer crowds, but each season offers its unique appeal.

 Is it wheelchair accessible?